Amir Jadidi

 Amir Jadidi (امیر جدیدی; born June 21, 1984) is an Iranian actor and tennis player.
 He is well known in Iran for his starring roles in Crazy Rook (2015), A Dragon Arrives!
 (2016), The Lost Strait (2018), Cold Sweat (2018) and Day Zero (2020), whereas he is best known internationally for his role as Rahim in A Hero (2021), which won the Grand Prix at the 74th Cannes Film Festival.
 Jadidi received a Palm Springs International Film Festival award for his performance in A Hero.

 Early life

 Jadidi got his bachelor in Industrial Engineering and was graduated from Azad University in MBA.

 Career

 2010–2014: Career beginnings

 Jadidi debuted as an Actor in 2011 with Houman Seyedi's Africa, as a young criminal with his friends who are ordered to keep a girl inside a house until her brother pays his debts.
 The film was praised for its new different style and performances.

-In 2014, he starred in Thirteen and End of the Service films, for which he earned a Honorary Diploma for Best Actor in a Leading Role at the 32nd Fajr International Film Festival and received praise from critics for his performances.
+In 2014, he starred in Thirteen and End of the Service films, for which he earned an Honorary Diploma for Best Actor in a Leading Role at the 32nd Fajr International Film Festival and received praise from critics for his performances.